 4. Minor Children: In general, minor children require Canada study permits in order to attend elementary school in Canada.
 However, there are some exceptions to this rule and there are certain categories of minors who are exempt from the requirement to get a Canada study permit.
 For example, a minor child attending pre-school (before grade 1), minor children of refugee claimants or who are refugees themselves, minor children accompanied by their parents who are authorized by Canadian immigration to work and/or study in Canada.

 FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
 For more tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.
-Check out our Free Online Assessment Form!
+Check out our Online Assessment Form!